jdrabeb/Quiz-Manager/README.md

 ## Database connection

-Databse used is h2 database.
+The database used is h2 database.
 The default identifiants of database used in this projects are:
 ```
   jdbc.url=jdbc:h2:~/test